manassaloi/manassaloi.github.io/_posts/2020-01-25-career-frameworks.markdown

 ---

-Some of the most important frameworks/models/ideas I learned in the last few years which have helped me in my professional life
+Important frameworks/models/ideas I learned in the last few years which have helped me in my career

 1. [The orange juice test](https://www.intercom.com/blog/the-orange-juice-test/), designed to sort through candidates based on how they can handle difficult situations and tasks